xStormyy/lite-xl.github.io/en/documentation/build.md

----
-title: "Build"
----
+# Build

-Once you have downloaded the [source code][1], you can build Lite XL yourself using Meson.
+Once you have downloaded the source code, you can build Lite XL yourself using Meson.
 In addition, the `build-packages.sh` script can be used to compile Lite XL and create an OS-specific package for Linux, Windows or macOS.